theNewDynamic/oregonsadventurecoast.com/content/blog/where-to-eat-like-a-local-on-oregon-s-adventure-coast.md

 ---
+_schema: default
 title: 'Where to Eat Like a Local on Oregon''s Adventure Coast '
+draft: true
-date: 2022-11-30T05:00:00+00:00
+date: 2022-11-30T05:00:00Z
+description: >-
-description: 'When hunger strikes, here are some delicious dishes recommended by locals and experienced visitors. '
+  When hunger strikes, here are some delicious dishes recommended by locals and experienced visitors.
-image: "/img/oregon-s-adventure-coast-restaurants-blog-695x322-jpg.jpg"
+image: /img/oregon-s-adventure-coast-restaurants-blog-695x322-jpg.jpg
 tags:
   - Oregon Coast
   - Oregon Coast Food
   - Coos Bay
   - North Bend Oregon
   - Charleston Oregon
   - Coos Bay Restaurants
   - North Bend Restaurants
   - Charleston Oregon Restaurants
   - Oregon Coast Seafood
   - Dining Options
   - Oregon's Adventure Coast
   - Oregon Coast Vacation
   - Local Food
 categories:
   - Local Food & Drink
 seo:
   title: ''
   description: ''
   imgalt: ''
   image: ''
-aliases: []
-accordion_sections: []
 warning: false
-warning_copy: ''

 ---
 It's a little known secret that **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston** abounds with amazing locally owned restaurants, each with its own unique personality and fresh flavor.
 Our restaurants offer everything from fresh local seafood to delicious Italian, Mexican, American comfort food and much more!

 If you're looking for an experience that is distinctly Oregonian in nature, try something different and experience our restaurant scene like a local.
-Be sure to [download our local restaurant guide](https://www.oregonsadventurecoast.com/img/Restaurants-BOOKLET.pdf) to carry with you, or visit[ oregonsadventurecoast.com/dining](https://oregonsadventurecoast.com/dining/) to learn more about dining options.
+Be sure to [download our local restaurant guide](https://www.oregonsadventurecoast.com/img/Restaurants-BOOKLET.pdf) to carry with you, or visit[oregonsadventurecoast.com/dining](https://oregonsadventurecoast.com/dining/) to learn more about dining options.
 When hunger strikes, here are some delicious dishes (listed in no particular order) recommended by locals and experienced visitors:

 {{< spacer 50 >}}